Krka vs. Plitvice: Which One Should You Visit?Croatia

 I recently learned the most exciting fact that I’ve heard in awhile: Croatia has eight national parks to explore.
-I can’t wait to get to all of them in the next several years, but there is no doubt that two are more famous than the others in the eyes of international tourists: Plitvice Lake National Park and Krka National Park.
+I can’t wait to get to all of them in the next several years, but there is no doubt that two are more famous than the others in the eyes of international tourists Plitvice Lakes National Park and Krka National Park.

 Plitvice is the most famous of the two, and holds a UNESCO World Heritage designation, but Krka is also immensely popular with tourists–there are day trips sold on every corner in Croatian tourism destinations to prove it.